Learn how collaborative parametric design models allow you to work together for better solutions.

 For this project, The Graaf Weinaldalliantie, consisting of the Water Board Rivierenland, the contractor consortium ‘Waalensemble’ (Heijmans, GMB, de Vries & van de Wiel), and advisory party Royal HaskoningDHV, build an extensive parametric calculation tool for dike improvements, called Wilma.

-Traditionally, dike design methods are based on manual input of cross-sections and based on that a planning is made of how many cross-sections can be calculated.
+Traditionally, dike design methods are based on manual input of cross-sections and based on that a plan is made of how many cross-sections can be calculated.
 This normally is about one for every hundred meters of dike, which causes the design to be over-dimensioned.
-For people that built the dike from a safety point of view, this is okay.
+For people who built the dike from a safety point of view, this is okay.
 However, this does lead to strict and heavy measures that affect the environment and therefore this is not always desirable from a stakeholder point of view.
 With the Wilma tool, these calculations are automated, resulting in the optimal dike design, that also considers the requirements of stakeholders.

 Another example is a parametric design application by COWI that automates the design of the Fehmarnbelt: A road and rail tunnel from Germany to Denmark.
-With the application, the design of the tunne will be optimized so it can enable lorries to take shorter routes and reduce overall traffic to contribute to a more sustainable future by significantly decreasing CO2 emissions.
+With the application, the design of the tunnel will be optimized so it can enable lorries to take shorter routes and reduce overall traffic to contribute to a more sustainable future by significantly decreasing CO2 emissions.

 The online application for site-specific assessments Calypso, enables both experts and non-experts to analyze offshore jack-up platforms quickly for a specific site.
-Because Calypso can be used for all kinds of purposes, from quick communication to generation of clear images, to easy performance of in-depth calculations, it can be used to create the optimal design that also meets the wishes of all kinds of stakeholders (e.g. sales managers, engineers).
+Because Calypso can be used for all kinds of purposes, from quick communication to the generation of clear images to easy performance of in-depth calculations, it can be used to create the optimal design that also meets the wishes of all kinds of stakeholders (e.g. sales managers, engineers).

 FrameFlux used the VIKTOR platform to quickly generate geometrically complex custom constructions (used at festivals) with in-house parametric design software.
 In their application, the Antalyze One, they integrated Grasshopper, Python, and SCAD Re-Event (a popular 3D CAD program) in a user-friendly interface.